AmberRK/FamilyFrame/SDP.md

 What expertise is missing?
 Database knowledge

 3\.
-SOFTWARE PROCESS MODEL DESCRIPTION
+Software Process Model Description
 -------------------------------------

 The agile methodology will be used for this project.
 Agile allows for more flexible development and will respond to changing requirements as development progresses.
 We will take a variety of ideas from different agile methodologies, like sprints from scrum and the simplicity in Extreme Programming.
 Our project can be broken into independent features that are tackled concurrently each sprint.
 Features can then be integrated by the end of each sprint, similar to the incremental model.
 We will also be aware of our progress at the end of each sprint and have more accountability for deadlines.
 Solutions will be simple and understandable by other members to aid in integration.